 In short, if I’ve inserted a Comment box, it really does need your attention.

 You should respond to the query appropriately, which could mean you making a change to the text or simply confirming that things are OK as they are.
-You don’t necessarily need to send me the answer to a query (for example, if I’ve asked whether you’re happy with my suggested change); you may just need to check/change the text as necessary.
+However, you don’t always need to send me the answer to a query – you might just need to check/change the text as necessary.
+For example, if you’re happy with one of my suggested changes, for which I’ve asked for confirmation, then just mark the query as Resolved or simply delete it.

-If we have agreed that I will be carrying out a further round of editing/proofreading on your responses, you should mark all queries that don’t need further action by anyone as Resolved.
-This will help both of us to find the queries that are still ‘live’.
-Similarly, if you do need to reply to my query, please use the Reply option as this will make it easy to track the dialogue.
+Also, if we have agreed that I will be carrying out a further round of editing/proofreading on your responses – which should be marked by using ‘Track Changes’, of course – you should either (a) mark all queries that don’t need further action by anyone as Resolved (note: the query can always be reopened afterwards if you change your mind), or (b) delete the query.
+Similarly, if you need to reply to my query – for example, to ask me to check some new text that you’ve added – please use the Reply option as this will make it easier to track the dialogue.

 At the end of the editing process when all of the comments have been addressed and your document is ready for publication, you can select Delete All Comments in Document.
-However, keeping a backup copy of the document containing the comments is obviously advisable.
+However, keeping a backup copy of the document containing the comments and your responses is obviously advisable.

 Changes are generally shown in red text and also with a vertical grey line on the left-hand side of the page, adjacent to the relevant text.
 Text that has been deleted will be shown with a strikethrough, whereas text that has been added will be underlined.

 As you go through the document, rather than accepting/rejecting each change it is quicker to just Reject any changes that you don’t agree with (hopefully, there shouldn’t be too many).
-Then, at the end of the document simply select Accept All Changes.
+Once again, keeping a backup copy of the document containing the tracked changes is obviously advisable.
+Then, at the end of the process, simply select Accept All Changes.